-These are some pieces I’m willing to be known by, for better or worse.
+These are a few of the columns and essays I’m willing to be known by, for better or worse.

-Posted originally in Talking Points Memo Cafe when Giuliani was at the peak of his electability and his campaign for the 2008 Republican presidential nomination was getting underway, this column shows how I view electoral politics and about the kinds of experience I draw from in writing about it.
-The post perceptions of Giuliani among some opinion-makers who had not observed him very closely as mayor before 9/11.
-Surrounded by neo-conservative foreign-policy advisers such as Yale’s Charles Hill, Giuliani was ripe for Joe Biden’s barb that every one of his sentences contained “a verb, a noun, and ‘9/11′”.
+Posted originally in Talking Points Memo Cafe when Giuliani was at the peak of his electability and his campaign for the 2008 Republican presidential nomination was getting underway, this column — updated for FP as he was being considered for Secretary of State or Attorney General — shows how I view electoral politics and about the experiences I draw on in writing about it.
+The original post changed the perceptions of Giuliani among some opinion-makers who hadn’t observed him very closely as mayor before 9/11.
+In 2008, surrounded by neo-conservative foreign-policy advisers such as Yale’s Charles Hill, Giuliani was ripe for Joe Biden’s barb that every one of his sentences contained “a verb, a noun, and ‘9/11′”.
 He did poorly in the primaries and withdrew after the Florida primary.

 This account of how I brought some white working-class veterans to hear James Baldwin at Harvard was written a year before I left Cambridge and moved to inner-city New York for what became a decade of immersion in black politics and community life.
 It was written 32 years before Barack Obama — in April, 2008 — characterized working-class whites, in a passing remark, in a way that stoked the class- and race-driven mistrust and incomprehension I encountered in the events described here.
 Note: If you have trouble reading the pdf linked above (it gives you the original, as it actually looked in The Crimson), click this digital version instead.

-This is one of my typically countercyclical little essays (See “Looking for America,” the lead essay at left): In the summer of 2006, as everyone followed Ned Lamont ‘s anti-Iraq War bid to unseat Connecticut Senator Joseph Lieberman, I went to Yale’s Sterling Memorial Library to look up Lamont-family history.
+This is one of my typically counter-cyclical little essays (See “Looking for America,” the lead essay at the right of the home page): In the summer of 2006, as everyone followed Ned Lamont ‘s anti-Iraq War bid to unseat Connecticut Senator Joseph Lieberman, I went to Yale’s Sterling Memorial Library to look up Lamont-family history.
 I found striking accounts of a long-forgotten, would-have-been uncle who’d given his life at age 21 in a submarine off Japan in World War II.

 I portrayed Thomas W. Lamont II as a fata morgana of the American republic, a fading mirage of our civic virtue, “his sacrifice a requiem for the kind of citizen we’re losing not at the terrorists’ hands but our own.”